 One of the goals of our school is to utilize parents and the community to support our curriculum.
 Sharing travel experiences, hobbies, special talents, experiences, and information about a vacation makes our total curriculum become a more meaningful learning experience.
 Please contact your child's teacher if you are willing to be a resource.
 Welcomed areas of volunteer support include: reading with students, chaperones for field trips, helping with class parties or activities.
-Volunteers who are in direct supervision of students must complete a BCI/FBI check.
-(This service is offered by our treasurer's office.)
+All volunteer experiences are to be arranged with the teacher and are at the teacher's discretion.
+Volunteers that are not supervising an overnight trip must complete a BCI check.
+New volunteers can make an appointment with the board office to be fingerprinted.
+Current volunteers that haven't left the state of Ohio have to have the FBI check done every 5 years.